Phlogiston theory: Others

 Johann Juncker also created a very complete picture of phlogiston.
 When reading Stahl's work, he assumed that phlogiston was in fact very material.
-He, therefore, came to the conclusion that phlogiston has the property of levity, or that it makes the compound that it is in much lighter than it would be without the phlogiston.
+He, therefore, came to the conclusion that phlogiston has the property of levity, i.e., that it makes the compound that it is in much lighter than it would be without the phlogiston.
 He also showed that air was needed for combustion by putting substances in a sealed flask and trying to burn them.

-Guillaume-François Rouelle brought the theory of phlogiston to France, and he was a very influential scientist and teacher so it gained quite a strong foothold very quickly.
-Many of his students became very influential scientists in their own right, Lavoisier included.
+Guillaume-François Rouelle brought the theory of phlogiston to France, where he was an influential scientist and teacher, popularizing the theory very quickly.
+Many of his students became influential scientists in their own right, Lavoisier included.
 The French viewed phlogiston as a very subtle principle that vanishes in all analysis, yet it is in all bodies.
 Essentially they followed straight from Stahl's theory.

 Giovanni Antonio Giobert introduced Lavoisier's work in Italy.
 Giobert won a prize competition from the Academy of Letters and Sciences of Mantua in 1792 for his work refuting phlogiston theory.
-He presented a paper at the Académie royale des Sciences of Turin on 18 March 1792, entitled Examen chimique de la doctrine du phlogistique et de la doctrine des pneumatistes par rapport à la nature de l'eau ("Chemical examination of the doctrine of phlogiston and the doctrine of pneumatists in relation to the nature of water"), which is considered the most original defense of Lavoisier's theory of water composition to appear in Italy.
+He presented a paper at the Académie royale des Sciences of Turin on 18 March 1792, entitled Examen chimique de la doctrine du phlogistique et de la doctrine des pneumatistes par rapport à la nature de l'eau ("Chemical examination of the doctrine of phlogiston and the doctrine of pneumatists in relation to the nature of water"), which is considered the most original defence of Lavoisier's theory of water composition to appear in Italy.